Redsift/build-taxi-sift-guide/docs/Mapping-Emails.md

 ### inputs

 This time we have two conditions that are connected with the `OR` operator.
 The one for Hailo is the same as before.
-The new one is for Addison Lee and tries to filter emails based on their subject using the following pattern `^\\s*Addison Lee Booking`.
+The new one is for Addison Lee and tries to filter emails based on their subject using the following pattern `.*Addison Lee Booking`.

 ```
 "filter": {